Looking Back 2024

 The One Minutes

-In cooperation with the One Minutes Foundation, Oberhausen presented one-minute films in two series curated for the festival.
+In cooperation with the One Minutes Foundation, Oberhausen presents one-minute films in two series curated for the festival.

 The One Minutes Jr.